Deconfounding Imitation Learning with Variational Inference: Background

 \subsection{Interventional policy}

-A solution to this issue is to only take as evidence the data that was actually informed by the latent, which are the transitions.
+A solution to this issue is to only take as evidence the data that was actually informed by the latent, which is the dynamics distribution $p(s_{t+1} \mid s_t, a_t, \theta)$.
 This defines the following imitator policy:

-In a causal framework, that corresponds to treating the choice of past actions as interventions.
-In the notation of the do-calculus \citep{Pearl2009-na}, this equals $p(a_t \mid s_1, \DO(a_1), s_2, \DO(a_2), \dots, s_t)$.
-The policy in Equation~\eqref{eq:interventional-policy} is therefore known as \emph{interventional policy}~\citep{Ortega2021-hh}.
+In a causal framework, this corresponds to treating the choice of past actions as interventions.
+To see this, consider the distribution $p(a_t, s_1, \dots, s_t | do(a_1, \dots, a_{t-1})$.
+By classic rules of the do-calculus~\citep{Pearl2009-na}, this is equal to